History of Libya: 2011 uprising and the First Civil War

 After popular movements overturned the rulers of Tunisia and Egypt, its immediate neighbors to the west and east, Libya experienced a full-scale revolt beginning on 17 February 2011.
 By 20 February, the unrest had spread to Tripoli.
 In the early hours of 21 February 2011, Saif al-Islam Gaddafi, oldest son of Muammar Gaddafi, spoke on Libyan television of his fears that the country would fragment and be replaced by "15 Islamic fundamentalist emirates" if the uprising engulfed the entire state.
 He admitted that "mistakes had been made" in quelling recent protests and announced plans for a constitutional convention, but warned that the country's economic wealth and recent prosperity was at risk and warned of "rivers of blood" if the protests continued.

 On 27 February 2011, the National Transitional Council was established under the stewardship of Mustafa Abdul Jalil, Gaddafi's former justice minister, to administer the areas of Libya under rebel control.
 This marked the first serious effort to organize the broad-based opposition to the Gaddafi regime.
 While the council was based in Benghazi, it claimed Tripoli as its capital.
 Hafiz Ghoga, a human rights lawyer, later assumed the role of spokesman for the council.
 On 10 March 2011, France became the first state to officially recognise the council as the legitimate representative of the Libyan people.

 By early March 2011, some parts of Libya had tipped out of Gaddafi's control, coming under the control of a coalition of opposition forces, including soldiers who decided to support the rebels.
 Eastern Libya, centered on the port city of Benghazi, was said to be firmly in the hands of the opposition, while Tripoli and its environs remained in dispute.
 Pro-Gaddafi forces were able to respond militarily to rebel pushes in Western Libya and launched a counterattack along the coast toward Benghazi, the de facto centre of the uprising.
-The town of Zawiya, 48 km from Tripoli, was bombarded by Air Force planes and Army tanks and seized by Jamahiriya troops, "exercising a level of brutality not yet seen in the conflict".
+The town of Zawiya, 48 km from Tripoli, was bombarded by Air Force planes and Army tanks and seized by troops of Gaddafi's regime, "exercising a level of brutality not yet seen in the conflict".